MatthiasValvekens/pyHanko/docs/lib-guide/sig-fields.rst

 General API design
 ------------------

-In general terms, a signature field is described by a :class:`~.pyhanko.sign.fields.SigFieldSpec` object, which is passed to the :func:`~.pyhanko.sign.fields.append_signature_field` function for inclusion in a PDF file.
+In general terms, a signature field is described by a |SigFieldSpec| object, which is passed to the :func:`~.pyhanko.sign.fields.append_signature_field` function for inclusion in a PDF file.

-As the name suggests, a :class:`~.pyhanko.sign.fields.SigFieldSpec` is a specification for a new signature field.
+As the name suggests, a |SigFieldSpec| is a specification for a new signature field.
 These objects are designed to be immutable and stateless.
-A :class:`~.pyhanko.sign.fields.SigFieldSpec` object is instantiated by calling ``SigFieldSpec()`` with the following keyword parameters.
+A |SigFieldSpec| object is instantiated by calling ``SigFieldSpec()`` with the following keyword parameters.